THE-cattail/qq-bot-api/README.md

 			continue
 		}

-		// If this is true, a valid command must start with "/", false by default. cqcode.StrictCommand = true
+		// If this is true, a valid command must start with a command prefix (default to "/"), false by default. cqcode.StrictCommand = true
+		// Set command prefix
+		cqcode.CommandPrefix = "/"

 		if update.Message.IsCommand() {
 			// cmd string, args []string
-			// In a StrictCommand mode, the beginning "/" will be stripped off. cmd, args := update.Message.Command()
+			// In a StrictCommand mode, the command prefix will be stripped off. cmd, args := update.Message.Command()

 			// Note that cmd and args is still media